The Siege of Trencher's Farm vs. Straw Dogs (2011) - How loose an adaptation is it?

 Amy, played by Kate Bosworth, was the high school sweetheart.
 She always wanted to get out of Blackwater.
 She finally did and went into the world and did an NBC show that everyone in Blackwater watched.
 She’s larger than life for all of them, she’s the girl who made it.
 Everyone in Blackwater respects her.
 But I think that’s not the primary emotion they feel when they see her, the primary emotion is resent.
 Everyone resents her for having left her hometown.
 They resent her for coming back to town with an outsider and behave like she’s one of them.
 Go to the baseball game, go to the church, with an outsider.
 No one takes well to that.
 Least of all, her high school boyfriend Charlie.

 Amy herself is miffed at the want of passion in her husband.
 She dresses ridiculously for her early morning runs, she wants her husband to take charge and ask people why they were staring at her.
-I would actually go as far as thinking that the fact that attracts her to Charlie more than anything is that if she were married to Charlie then NO ONE would have the guts to say or watcher her like they do.
+I would actually go as far as thinking that the fact that attracts her to Charlie more than anything is that if she were married to Charlie then NO ONE would have the guts to say or watch her like they do.
 It’s only because she’s married to this Harvard Academic, who’s never gone hunting, that she’s being stared at and she has lewd comments passed on her.

 Her outrageous stunt in the movie where she flashes to Cawsey, Scutt, Bic and Charlie is one of the least subtle ways to strike a match.
 While Charlie’s been getting that vibe, he’s not yet decided anything but after this scene, where he is clearly surprised and shocked, he realises that she wants her (and in that moment, she probably did want him) and decides to take things into his own hands.
 The rape follows.
 Surprisingly, Norman is in on this also and I don’t really know why Charlie lets him, but I guess it’s some sort of punishment for Amy going out of Blackwater and marrying and coming back.